divitkalathil/CSC481-581_Object_Centric_GameObjects/README.md

 ./ObjectCentricDemo
 ```

-Controls
+### Controls
-Arrow Keys: For movements
+1. WASD Keys: For movements
-Escape Key or Window Close Button: Quit the application.
+2. Escape Key or Window Close Button: Quit the application.

 ---